benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 #### Authorization Considerations

 For this transaction, the VA has identified the attribute *Veteran Status* as critical to making an initial authorization decision.
 Though the VA is likely to have an existing record for Jane, it may not be easily accessible to the application.
-To ease the process of online enrollment for the service the VA has determined and external assertion of veteran status is sufficient to open an account if the following policy is met:
+To ease the process of online enrollment for the service, the VA has determined and external assertion of veteran status is sufficient to open an account if the following policy is met:

 |**Authorization Policy**|
 |-------------------------------|